ritwikvashistha/ritwikvashistha.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a final year PhD candidate in Statistics at University of Texas at Austin.
-I am currently doing research broadly related to building robust and reliable machine learning models for decison making.
+My research focuses on reliable statistical inference under imperfect conditions, in particular when data is noisy or when models may be miscalibrated.
 To learn more about my research, please check out [Research](https://ritwikvashistha.github.io/research/) where i give a brief overview.
 To check out the projects, see [Publications](https://ritwikvashistha.github.io/publications/) .
 I hope to talk about my projects in more detail later in blog posts and share the slides as well.
 At UT, I am a member of the [CosmicAI Institute](https://www.cosmicai.org/team), where I am advised by [Dr. Arya Farahi](https://stat.utexas.edu/directory/arya-farahi).

 If you'd like to know more about me, I also have a [personal website](https://www.ritwikvashistha.com/).
 It is more of a creative outlet, where I share my experiences and post some photos I took while travelling!